cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.1.1v1
-External sharing SHOULD be disabled unless the agency mission requires the capability.
+Disable external sharing unless the agency mission requires the capability.
-- _Rationale:_ TODO
+- _Rationale:_ If this policy is not enabled there is a high likelyhood that someone outside the organization will get internal infromation.
+Enabling this policy disables that entirely.
 - _Last modified:_ June 2023

 #### MS.POWERBI.1.2v1
-If external sharing is deemed appropriate, the agency SHOULD limit the sharing ability to a security group.
+If external sharing is deemed appropriate, limit the sharing ability to a security group.
-- _Rationale:_ TODO
+- _Rationale:_ Without this policy then an external person could access everything within the organization.
+Using a security group will limit access and minimize risk.
 - _Last modified:_ June 2023

 ### Resources